griffith-xx/griffith-xx/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
 I'm Chacrit Poonpipit, a passionate full-stack developer with a focus on modern web technologies.

-## 🚀 Technologies & Tools

-- **Frontend:**
-  - Next.js
-  - Vue 3

-- **Backend:**
-  - Laravel